Cryptologic Bytes Highlights

 As to why the SIGINT landscape remains largely untouched by other novelists, Harrison said, “The underlying fabric of the SIGINT world gets very technical very fast, and I think most writers are turned off by that.
 It’s easier to write about explosions.
 However, having also been a newspaper reporter I think that’s where I have a particular skill – synthesizing something technically complex into prose that can be entertaining.”

 Apparently Publisher’s Weekly agreed, saying Black Cipher was “Crackling with techno-savvy.”
+Note - Black Cipher is now available on Kindle.

 Harrison hopes other novelists and screenwriters will discover the SIGINT world.
 “The Imitation Game about Bletchley Park was a stellar film in my opinion, despite its historical inaccuracies.
 You can walk through the National Cryptologic Museum and discover a wealth of material that would be pure gems to any storyteller – like the Venona decrypts, or the HYPO station in Hawaii before the Battle of Midway.”